Greater Phoenix: Home to growing semiconductor markets for new technological trends

 New, leading semiconductor companies have spun out from established companies.
 Everspin Technologies, a leader in MRAM technology, spun out of Freescale before it became NXP Semiconductors.

-Greater Phoenix is home to 16,480 semiconductor and related device manufacturing jobs
+Greater Phoenix is home to 22,203 semiconductor and other electronic component manufacturing jobs

-U.S. companies account for about half of the semiconductor manufacturing market in 2015
+Domestic companies accounted for about half of the semiconductor manufacturing market in 2019

-Greater Phoenix is the eighth largest metro area for electronics employment
+Greater Phoenix is the third largest metro area for semiconductors manufacturing employment

 Compare employment and labor costs in Greater Phoenix to other metropolitan cities.